oracle-livelabs/security/data-safe/introduction/introduction-ocw.md

 In this workshop, you learn how to perform the following tasks:

-- Register an Autonomous Database with Oracle Data Safe
 - Assess the security of your database configurations and database users using Oracle Data Safe
 - Discover and mask sensitive data on your target database using Oracle Data Safe

 ### Prerequisites

-This workshop has the following prerequisites:
-- To run this workshop in your own tenancy, you require an Oracle Cloud account and you need to be operating within a free trial period.
+- You require an Oracle Cloud account for this workshop.
-- To run this workshop in the LiveLabs sandbox, you require an Oracle Cloud account.

 ## Learn More